 Practitioners believe that this energy influences the process of healing where healing is understood through personal narrative, like curing of a disease or easing of a mental state.
 In other words, there is a personalized version of some sort of salvation either in this life and/or the next life.
 Most often practitioners state that practicing Reiki on oneself or receiving Reiki from another person promises to stimulate self-healing capacities of body, mind and spirit and to restore balance.
 In a wider context, it is the tool for self-development where (personalized) healing finds its place.

 All-is-one.
 Practitioners believe that a treatment can also be performed from a distance, a so-called distant-treatment.
 But there are different concepts used to explain this.
 From a Buddhist perspective some suggest that during a distant-treatment the practitioner (for a while) enters a realm of oneness where it is possible to treat another person.
-From the perspective of Theosophy some suggest that one enters a state of mind where it is possible to treat the ethereal body of another person that stretches out through the universe.
-From the New Age perspective some believe that “everything is connected with everything,” often accompanied by theories of physics, like the string-theory, and then called “all is one.”
+From the perspective of Theosophy some suggest that one enters a state of mind where it is possible to treat the ethereal body, often called aura, of another person that stretches out through the universe.
+From the New Age perspective some believe that “everything is connected with everything,” often accompanied by theories of physics, and then called “all is one.”

 Enhancing powers.
 Practitioners believe that the more one practices, the ability to giving Reiki increases: the stronger the flow of energy becomes.

 Magic powers.
 Practitioners believe that the use of certain specific Reiki symbols accompanied by phrases or spells called “mantra” enhances and empowers the practice of Reiki and the process of healing.